miketwo/virtualsat/README.md

   miketwo/virtualsat
 ```

+Note the additional environmental parameter `USE_ORBIT_PARAMETERS`.
+Other env vars can be used to change the satellite name and orbit.

 Now that the satellite is in orbit, **it will only respond to commands when it is over a groundstation**.
 You will need to deploy a groundstation.

-That can be done with the following:
+In a 3rd terminal, deploy a groundstation with the following:

 ```
 docker run --rm -it \